-After my vacation I was sufficiently relaxed to sit down and decide to get ONE thing DONE instead of starting the next cool - but never finished - thing.
-So here's the update the C64 people have been waiting for (too long).
+After my vacation, I was sufficiently relaxed to sit down and decide to get ONE thing DONE instead of starting the next cool - but never finished - thing.
+So here's the update for which C64 people have been waiting for (too long).
 The parser has been extended to handle the block definition of KickAss.
-Also the Apple II support and the dynamic online help have a stable state now.
+Also, the Apple II support and the dynamic online help are stable now.
 Here's the complete list of enhancements and fixes.

 Menu

-- New context menu "Convert" for converting all decimal, hexa-decimal ($123), binary (%010101) numbers in a selection into a standardized byte-aligned representation
+- New context menu "Convert" for converting all decimal, hexadecimal ($123), and binary (%010101) numbers in a selection into a standardized byte-aligned representation.

-- Context menu entries "Convert" and "Sort" for text editors is now also available via the main menu "Edit/Sort"
+- Context menu entries "Convert" and "Sort" for text editors are now also available via the main menu "Edit/Sort".

 Compilers

-- Log file parsing implemented where missing and improved towards include file handling for ASM6, ATASM, DASM, MADS, KickAss, XASM
+- Log file parsing implemented where missing and improved towards include file handling for ASM6, ATASM, DASM, MADS, KickAss, and XASM.

-- Default compiler options for XASM extended by "/p" to enable fully qualified file names, so error messages are associated with the correct file
+- Default compiler options for XASM are extended by "/p" to enable fully qualified file names, so error messages are associated with the correct file.

-- The preferences tabs for compilers which are not configured now show the message "Path to ... compiler is not set in the 'Assembler' preferences".
-This simplifies the configuration because users are not distracted by options for compiler they do not use at all.
-I would have preferred hiding the unused tabs completely, but SWT does not support this
+- The preferences tabs for not configured compilers now show the message "Path to ... compiler is not set in the 'Assembler' preferences".
+This simplifies the configuration because.
+Users are not distracted by options for compilers they do not use.
+I would have preferred hiding the unused tabs completely, but SWT does not support this.

 Emulators

 - The Apple II hardware is now fully supported.
-The emulators AppleWin, JACE and Virtu are available with their defaults in the preferences
+The emulators AppleWin, JACE, and Virtu are available with defaults in the preferences.

 Disk Image Creation

 - When compiling and running for the Apple II hardware, the IDE automatically creates a bootable ".dsk" disk image in addition to the object file.
-The creation of the disk image allows direct execution in Apple II emulators which would not be possible otherwise because there is no such thing as an executable file format on Apple II.
-Instead the information about the type and start address of a program are contained in the directory structure only.
-The Java based API of AppleCommander 1.3.5 is used for creating the disk image
+The creation of the disk image allows direct execution in Apple II emulators, which would not be possible otherwise because there is no such thing as an executable file format on Apple II.
+Instead, the information about a program's type and start address is only contained in the directory structure.
+The Java-based API of AppleCommander 1.3.5 is used for creating the disk image.

 Disk Image Editors